 Who is eligible?

-Any homeowner who is 62 years of age or older and owns their own home or is buying their home may apply.
+Any homeowner who is 62 years of age or older and owns or is buying their home may apply.
 Your eligibility is determined by the equity you have in your home, your credit history and your income level.

 How much money can I get?